StrykerDelkar/chef/README.md

 Generate a new Meal containing a main dish as well as a dessert by clicking on the "Generate Delicious Meal" Button

 ### Dessert Type
-You can choose wich type of dessert you would like to consume with your main dish, like cake or ice cream.
+You can choose which type of dessert you would like to consume with your main dish, like cake or ice cream.

 ### Desired Ingredient